react-native-async-storage/async-storage/packages/core/README.md

 ### `IStorageBackend`

 In order to let `AsyncStorage` use a storage backend, it has to implement this interface.
-Contains basic set method of methods to get, set and remove data, return already used keys or drop the whole storage.
+Contains methods to get, set and remove data, return used keys or drop the whole storage.

 ```typescript